What are Backwater Valves?

-A backwater valve is a one way flow control valve installed in a drainage system, that under normal conditions allows the waste water to drain out of the system but if a reversal of flow should occur, the valve will be forced closed and protect the interior of the building from sewage backup.
-Every year thousands of homes are flooded with raw sewage and storm water causing millions in damages that could have been avoided with properly installed backwater valves.
+A backwater valve is a one way flow control valve installed in a drainage system, that under normal conditions allows the waste water to drain out of the system, however if a reversed flow of drainage water should occur, the valve will be forced closed and protect the interior of the building from sewage backup.
+Every year thousands of homes are flooded with raw sewage and storm water, causing millions in damages that could have been avoided with properly installed backwater valves.

-The most common backwater points of entry into your home may be through basement floor drains, water closets, sinks, laundry standpipes and sump pits.
+The most common backwater points of entry into your home may be through basement floor drains, water closets/toilets, sinks, laundry standpipes and sump pits.

 Installing backwater valves

-Normally open backwater valves are designed to be installed on the main building drain to protect the entire drainage system.
+Normally open backwater valves are the most commonly used back water valves, designed to be installed on the main building drain to protect the entire drainage system.
 These valves have a floating gate that will rise under a backflow condition with the water level.
 Watch an animation here

-One of the more popular types of normally open backwater valve is the "Mainline" which has a clear cover and also incorporates a cleanout fitting below the valve.
-These valves require an annual inspection to ensure they will operate properly and nothing is blocking the gate.
+One of the more popular types of normally open backwater valve is the "Mainline" which has a clear cover and also incorporates a clean-out fitting below the valve.
+These valves require an annual inspection to ensure they will operate properly and that nothing is blocking the gate.

 Floor drain backwater valves